 There is a great tool which helped me tremendously in determining whether my component combination would work well and that is ‘eCalc’.
 Once you have chosen your components, punch their values into eCalc and it will tell you your flight characteristics such as max amp draw, flight time, top speed, climb rate and much more.
 You can then use this data to determine whether the components will work well together.

 Visit RC Forums

 If you ever find yourself confused or encounter a problem that you don't know how to solve, the first thing you should do is visit RC forums such as RCGroups.
 There is a thread on virtually every topic and chances are someone will have already encountered the same problem so search around for answers and if you can't find any, post a question in the relevant thread.
 The awesome community will be more than willing to help you :)

 Try to Buy from National Sellers

 You can save money if you buy from national sellers as shipping costs and customs charges can add up.
 If you're buying from an international seller, make sure to consider shipping costs and customs charges.
-I made the mistake of not taking this into consideration and ended up paying over £100 in customs charges alone.
+When I first built my quadcopter, I made the mistake of not taking this into consideration and ended up paying over £100 in customs charges alone.
 Each country has their own customs charge rates so be sure to check this before buying.